Cutting the cable cord is a popular money saving tip offered by experts nowadays.

 Cable As A Money Saver

 So how on earth could cable save us money?
 In my opinion, cable is one of the cheapest entertainment options on an hourly basis.
 If we watched just five hours of cable per week, cable would cost us $2.75 an hour.
 Five hours a week is a very conservative estimate.
-According to Nielsen, adults aged 18 and older spent anywhere from 18 to 50 hours a week watching TV.
+Adults aged 18 and older spent anywhere from 18 to 50 hours a week watching TV, according to Nielsen.

 If we didn't have cable, my wife and I would look elsewhere for entertainment.
 Here are some likely replacements and how they'd hit our wallet.